Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics: Variational Free-energy

 Since $Q(\bar{s},\pi) = Q(\bar{s}|\pi)Q(\pi)$, and since the expectation of a sum is the sum of the expectation, we can write:

 where

-One can notice that $F(\pi)$ is accumulated over time, or in other word it is the sum of free-energies over time and policies:
+One can notice that $F(\pi)$ is accumulated over time, or in other words, it is the sum of free energies over time and plans:

-Substituting the agent's belief about the current state at time $\tau$ given $\pi$ (i.e. $Q(\bar{s}|\pi)$), with its sufficient statistics $\bm s_\tau^\pi$, we obtain a matrix form for $F(\pi,\tau)$ that we can compute given the generative model:
+Substituting the agent's belief about the current state at time $\tau$ given $\pi$ with $\bm s_\tau^\pi$, we obtain a matrix form for $F(\pi,\tau)$ that we can compute given the generative model:

-Given a policy $\pi$, the probability of state transition $P(s_\tau|s_{t-\tau},\pi)$ is given by the transition matrix under policy $\pi$ at time $\tau$, multiplied by the probability of the state at the previous time step.
+Given a plan $\pi$, the probability of state transition $P(s_\tau|s_{\tau-1},\pi)$ is given by the transition matrix under plan $\pi$ at time $\tau$, multiplied by the probability of the state at the previous time step.
 In the special case of $\tau=1$, we can write: